An Exact Construction of Codimension two Holography: Construction of codimension two holography

 \section{Construction of codimension two holography}

 In this section, we construct the gravitational solution for wedge holography (or $\text{AdS}_{d+1}/\text{BCFT}_{d}$ generally) in $d+1$ dimensions from the one in $\text{AdS}_d/\text{CFT}_{d-1}$ in d dimensions.
-In other words, we find a map between the solutions in wedge holography and in AdS/CFT.
-By using this map, we prove that the gravitational action of wedge holography is equivalent to that of AdS/CFT, which means
+By using this construction, we prove that the gravitational action of wedge holography is equivalent to that of AdS/CFT, which means

 Assuming that $\text{AdS}_d/\text{CFT}_{d-1}$ holds

 we conclude immediately that the wedge holography also holds

 Note that following \cite{Akal:2020wfl} we focus on the classical gravity in this paper.
 In general, AdS/CFT and wedge holography also apply to quantum gravity.